liorelisberg/dsl-ai-playground/docs/project/IMPLEMENTATION_PLAN.md

-# DSL AI Playground - Production Implementation Status
+# ZEN DSL AI Playground - Production Implementation Status
 **Multi-Service Architecture with Advanced AI Integration**

 > **⚠️ STATUS CORRECTION**: This document previously contained inaccurate claims about system simplification.
 > The actual system is a sophisticated 15-service architecture with advanced capabilities.

 ## Executive Summary
-The DSL AI Playground is a production-ready, sophisticated AI-powered platform with advanced backend services and comprehensive functionality.
+The ZEN DSL AI Playground is a production-ready, sophisticated AI-powered platform with advanced backend services and comprehensive functionality.
 The system leverages Gemini 2.0 Flash's capabilities through a well-architected multi-service backend rather than a simplified approach.

 **Key Achievement:** 15 specialized backend services working together to provide enterprise-grade functionality.